Metaphysical Unified Field Theory of Disciplines:

 2. Heart – The conative center of anthropological orientation toward God and neighbor, repeated twice as a soul’s schematic buckle, tested upon ontogenetic entry, and tested again by repentance before entrusted with mind.

-3. Action – Neighbor-bearing fidelity expressed through accountability and repair.
-To which Matt 22:37 in the context of v.
-22 adds:
+3. Action – Neighbor-bearing alignment with providence expressed through accountability and repair.
+To which Matt.
+22:37, in the context of v.
+22, adds:

 In the teaching of Christ (Matt.
 22:37), this anthropology is fulfilled: love of God integrates heart, soul, and mind within a covenantal orientation toward truth.
-Mind is a morally trained participant in covenantal life rather than first principle.
+Mind is a morally trained participant in covenantal life, not first principle.

 Christologically, this anthropology is proleptically disclosed in Jeremiah’s covenant of the heart (Jer.
 30–36) and reaches its consummation in Jesus.
-His alignment with cosmic reality under maximum strain reveals the cruciform nature of divine fidelity: perfect time-bearing for others (Olds 2026a).
-The Cross is therefore not merely juridical but conative—the ultimate demonstration of grace overcoming the entropic programs of death (Olds 2025).
-[3]
+His alignment with cosmic reality under maximum strain reveals the cruciform nature of divine alignment with providence: perfect time-bearing for others (Olds 2026a).
+The Cross is therefore conative, not juridical alone—the ultimate demonstration of grace overcoming the entropic programs of death (Olds 2025) [3].

 IV.
 Conation as Substrate Loyalty and Accountable Immanence